 Get Creative

 Just because your child is in summer school doesn’t mean your family has to miss out on all the warm weather fun.
 Allow your child to complete an assignment outdoors or take it on the road with you.
-NY Metro Parents suggests incorporating play time with study time, by writing vocabulary words on a beach ball and reciting definitions during a game of catch.
-Take a day off from class to take an educational field trip to a museum, zoo or aquarium.
+NY Metro Parents suggests incorporating playtime with study time by writing vocabulary words on a beach ball and reciting definitions during a game of catch.
+Take a day off from class for an educational field trip to a museum, zoo, or aquarium.
 This way, your child won’t feel that he is missing out on all his summer activities while he is busy learning.

 Take Time to Review

 If your child is taking a summer class because he didn’t pass the course during the school year, take some time to review notes from the previous class before embarking on the new session.
 By reviewing the notes with your child, you may be able to identify weak spots where he might need additional help throughout the summer session.
-This also refreshes the material in your child’s mind and reminds him that while his grade may not have been passing, he does know at least a portion of the material he will be studying throughout the summer.
+This also refreshes the material in your child’s mind and reminds him that while his grade may not have passed, he knows at least a portion of the material he will be studying throughout the summer.

 Review Your Child’s Progress

 This is particularly important if your child is taking his summer class online.
-Check in with the curriculum and your child’s assignments regularly to make sure he is keeping up with the workload.
-If the course came with tracking materials, maintain them daily to ensure your student is performing all of the work for each day, and passing each lesson before moving on to the next.
+Check-in with the curriculum and your child’s assignments regularly to make sure he is keeping up with the workload.
+If the course comes with tracking materials, maintain them daily to ensure your student is performing all of the work for each day and passing each lesson before moving on to the next.

 Interact with the Teacher